-LA Native Plant Source propagates plants native to the Los Angeles area for its own Southern Oak Woodland garden as well as offering them for sale to the local California native gardening community.
+LA Native Plant Source propagates plants native to the Los Angeles area.
 All proceeds support the Theodore Payne Foundation.